WriskHQ/DataDocs/documentation/policy_transaction-properties-the-asset-schema-properties-the-data-schema-properties-the-specification-schema.md

 ## transmission

-An explanation about the purpose of this instance.
+The Transmission of the vehicle

 `transmission`